RuterNo/adt-doc/docs/browser-requirements.md

 - Only stable software versions are to be used.
 - The browser needs to be periodically updated and must never be older than 12 months.
 - The browser must have persistent storage available.
+This includes, among other things, that it cannot run in incognito mode.
 - All feature flags set to default values, unless otherwise agreed upon with Ruter.